MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Date.md

 `Get-Date` to generate a date or time character string, and then send the string to other cmdlets or programs.

-`Get-Date` uses the computer's culture settings to determine how the output is formatted.
+`Get-Date` uses the current culture settings of the operating system to determine how the output is formatted.
 To view your computer's settings, use `(Get-Culture).DateTimeFormat`.

 ## EXAMPLES